 With 1.4 million UK households struggling to pay their mortgage, house repossession is a harsh reality for some.
 However, there are alternative options…

 House repossession process

-If you fail to get in contact with your lender they will file for a possession order; this means that the courts have decided your mortgage provider can repossess your home.
+If you fail to get in contact with your lender they will file for a repossession order; this means that the courts have decided your mortgage provider can repossess your home.
 You will be required to attend a court hearing where you can voice your case to a judge.
-Often, solutions to stop repossession can take place at this point.
+Often, solutions to stop repossession orders can take place at this point.

-If the court decided that repossession is the best option you will be provided a date you must leave your property.
+If the court decided that repossession is the best option you will be provided with a date you must leave your property.
 If you fail to do so bailiffs will be sent to your home to remove you.
 Your mortgage lender will then sell your home and return any remaining funds to you.